hackle/blogger/src/raw/lens-for-reducer.md

-Once having got used to the idea, it's not hard to see that any `lens` implementation can help reduce boilerplate in transformation of complex data structure, for example, in so called "reducer" functions.
-Let's see how we can utilise something simple as `tsMiniLens` to arrive at a minimalistic but type-safe replacement for the usual reducers, in `TypeScript`.
+Once having got used to the idea, it's not hard to see that any `lens` implementation can help reduce boilerplate in dealing with complex data structure, for example, in so-called "reducer" functions as in Redux.
+Let's see how we can utilise something simple as `tsMiniLens` to arrive at a minimalistic replacement for the usual reducers.

-Our goal is to have a fluent interface to build reducers with type-safety as well as type inference.
+This replacement would look as follows:

 ```typescript
 const reducer = new LensReducer<State>()